MRtrix3/mrtrix3/docs/reference/config_file_options.rst

      Specifies whether tckgen should be terminated prematurely in cases where it appears as though the target number of accepted streamlines is not going to be met.

 .. option:: TerminalColor

+    *default: 1 (true)*

+     A boolean value to indicate whether colours should be used in the terminal.

+.. option:: TerminalColor